 Reportedly, many people complain of experiencing a warm sensation in my thigh.
-This sensation is equated with warm water being poured on you.
+This sensation is equated with warm water running down your leg.
 Typically, these warm flashes last only for a few seconds.
 However, over time they become more persistent and painful.
 Have you have experienced this?
 Several conditions could be behind it.

 Greater Trochanteric Pain Syndrome (GTPS)

 Warmth, persistent and intense pain at the side of your thigh, hip, and buttock are indicators of GTPS.
 There are many causes of this disease, such as:

 Additionally, such pains are usually more intense after lying on the affected side.
 Also, being involved in physical activities.
 Activities such as prolonged exercises, long-distance running, and falls.

 The disease is more common in females who are ages 40 – 60.
 GTPS comprises Tendinopathy (Severe Tendon Pain), External snapping hip, and Trochanteric bursitis.

 When patients complain of stiffness or clicking sounds during walking, hip osteoarthritis is often the cause.
 Additionally, commonly increased pain in the joints (especially during rainy seasons) also occurs.
 Plus, limping and pain at the knee, thigh, groin, or buttocks.
 However, a cause of Hip Osteoarthritis is yet to be established.
 Although factors like obesity, aging, and joint injuries appear to be linked.